dojo/framework/docs/core/UrlSearchParams.md

 result[1] === 'second'; // true
 ```

+### `has`

-### has - returns true if the key exists within the search params and false if it is not
+Returns true if the key exists within the search params and false if it is not.

 ```
-import { UrlSearchParams } from 'src/UrlSearchParams';
+import { UrlSearchParams } from '@dojo/core/UrlSearchParams';

 const searchParams = new UrlSearchParams('a=b&b=c&c=a');